sheldonucr/ucr-eecs168-lab/lab1/README.md

 _**Fig. 22.
 DC Simulation Setup**_

 The following step is to choose the desired simulations results and select the nodes in the circuit to measure.
-In section TWO of Fig. 20 do the following steps:
+In section THREE of Fig. 20 do the following steps:

 To setup the circuit output voltage: